-Last month, I reviewed Sandra Byrd’s newest historical fiction novel, A Lady in Disguise.
+Bestselling author Sandra Byrd has written everything from devotionals to historical fiction.
+Last month, I reviewed her novel, A Lady in Disguise.
 This week, I have the privilege of asking her several questions that have been burning in my heart.

 I don’t know that I can speak for all novelists, but I think many of us write about things and eras in which we are interested.